wycomco/misty/README.md

 - The reload of the launchdaemon does not work if *misty* was invoked by its launchdaemon.
 Please run *misty* in Terminal using `sudo misty` if you have changed the start time in the config file.
 This will trigger a proper reload of the daemon (and do nothing else unless a new macOS version is found).

 ## To Do

-This is a pre-release.
-It is working, but we have some tasks on our to-do list:

 - Testing in different environments.
 - Ensure all items that require FDA are mentioned.